Relintai/pandemonium_engine_docs/usage/shaders/shader_reference/shading_language.md

 Operators
 ---------

-Godot shading language supports the same set of operators as GLSL ES 3.0.
+Pandemonium shading language supports the same set of operators as GLSL ES 3.0.
 Below is the list of them in precedence order:

 +-------------+------------------------+------------------+
 | Precedence  | Class                  | Operator         |